| Title: | A Set of Methods for Longitudinal Data Objects |

 Ignored. |

 A character string.
-Currently it is "lgtdl, length = "
+Currently it is "lgtdl, length = " with the

-length of the time
+length of the time component added.

 Robert Gentleman